-He was known for his business success, his great wealth and also his personal life, including his marriage to Athina Livanos, his affair with famous opera singer Maria Callas, and his 1968 marriage to Jacqueline Kennedy, the widow of American President John F. Kennedy.
+Onassis was known for his business success, his great wealth and also his tumultuous personal life, including his marriage to Athina Livanos, his affair with famous opera singer Maria Callas, and his marriage to the widow of President John F. Kennedy’, Jacqueline Kennedy in 1968.

 Onassis was born in Smyrna on the 20th January 1906 and fled the city with his family to Greece in 1922 in the wake of the Greco-Turkish War.
 He moved to Argentina in 1923 and established himself as a tobacco trader and later a shipping owner during WW II.

 Onassis’s childhood was dominated by the principles of the Orthodox Church.
 Unsurprisingly, this upbringing influenced him throughout his life and, while not openly a religious man, he retained many of the qualities imparted to him through the church.

 He did poorly in school much to his father’s dismay, who hoped Ari would take over the family’s cigarette business.
 After the Turks invaded his town in 1922, Onassis decided to leave for Buenos Aires, Argentina.
-In 1923, he got a job as a telephone engineer.
-Poor but clever, he eavesdropped on business calls and used the information to set up deals of his own.
+In Argentina he got a job as a telephone engineer where he eavesdropped on business calls and used the information to set up deals of his own.

-Onassis’s fortunes soon turned favorable and he began a life of good living with expensive clothes.
-His ability to reinvent himself as an “important businessman” during the day, yet continuing to work the phone lines in coveralls at night, was an early indication of his sharp social and business skills.
+He soon became succesful ad he began a life of good living with expensive clothes.
+Onassis’ ability to portrey himself as an “important businessman” during the day, while continuing to work the phone lines in coveralls at night, was an early indication of his smarts and his sharp social and business skills.